120-cell: Other great circle constructs

 There is another great circle path of interest that alternately passes through opposing cell vertices, then along an edge.
 This path consists of 6 edges alternating with 6 cell diameter chords, forming an irregular dodecagon in a central plane.
 Both these great circle paths have dual great circle paths in the 600-cell.
 The 10 cell face to face path above maps to a 10 vertex path solely traversing along edges in the 600-cell, forming a decagon.
 The alternating cell/edge path maps to a path consisting of 12 tetrahedrons alternately meeting face to face then vertex to vertex (six triangular bipyramids) in the 600-cell.
 This latter path corresponds to a ring of six icosahedra meeting face to face in the snub 24-cell (or icosahedral pyramids in the 600-cell), forming a hexagon.

 Another great circle polygon path exists which is unique to the 120-cell and has no dual counterpart in the 600-cell.
 This path consists of 3 120-cell edges alternating with 3 inscribed 5-cell edges (#8 chords), forming the irregular great hexagon with alternating short and long edges illustrated above.
 Each 5-cell edge runs through the volume of three dodecahedral cells (in a ring of ten face-bonded dodecahedral cells), to the opposite pentagonal face of the third dodecahedron.
 This irregular great hexagon lies in the same central plane (on the same great circle) as the irregular great dodecagon described above, but it intersects only {6} of the {12} dodecagon vertices.
 There are two irregular great hexagons inscribed in each irregular great dodecagon, in alternate positions.

 2D Orthogonal projections

 Orthogonal projections of the 120-cell can be done in 2D by defining two orthonormal basis vectors for a specific view direction.
 The 30-gonal projection was made in 1963 by B. L. Chilton.
+The multiplicities of vertices by color are given in parentheses.

 The H3 decagonal projection shows the plane of the van Oss polygon.